Lake Garda, the largest lake in Italy, oh no, this is not one of the three curiosities you didn't know, but it's good to remember it.

 1. Lake Garda is renowned for being the northernmost olive oil production area in the world.

-2. The Lemons of Limone sul Garda did not give rise to the name.
+2. The lemons of Limone sul Garda did not give rise to the name.

 These are the main ones: